ZionK1/Schmidt-Samoa-Cryptography/README.md

-# Assignment 5: Public Key Cryptography
+# Schmidt-Samoa Public Key Cryptography

 ## Description:
-	In this assignment, we create three programs: keygen, encrypt, and decrypt.
+	In this project, I implemented three programs: keygen, encrypt, and decrypt.
 The keygen program is in charge of key generation, producing SS public and private key pairs.
 The encrypt program encrypt files using a public key and the decrypt program decrypts the encrypted files using the corresponding private key.